 collocated_from_l0_flag equal to 1 specifies that the collocated picture used for temporal motion vector prediction is derived from reference picture list 0. collocated_from_l0_flag equal to 0 specifies that the collocated picture used for temporal motion vector prediction is derived from reference picture list 1.
 When collocated_from_l0_flag is not present, it is inferred to be equal to 1.

-six_minus_max_num_merge_cand specifies the maximum number of merging motion vector prediction (MVP) candidates supported in the slice subtracted from 6.
+six_minus_max_num_merge_cand specifies the maximum number of merging motion vector prediction (MVP) candidates supported in the tile group subtracted from 6.
 The maximum number of merging MVP candidates, MaxNumMergeCand is derived as follows: